SooryaGeorge7/Patient-Manager/README.md

  ![Adding pt process](documentation/features/menu-option-c/add-appointment/adding-appointments.png)

- If user chooses "a",then program proceeds to ask user for patient's file no, appointment date , time and treatment.
+ If user chooses "a", then program proceeds to ask user for patient's file no, appointment date , time and treatment.

  ![Add pt details error](documentation/features/menu-option-c/add-appointment/add-patientdetails-error.png)

- If user enters a file number that is not in the patients sheet in gspread, then user is returned to main menu to add patient's details first.This ensure that patient's details needs to be in the database before you can add an appointment for that patient.
+ If user enters a file number that is not in the patients sheet in gspread, then user is returned to main menu to add patient's details first.
+This ensure that patient's details needs to be in the database before you can add an appointment for that patient.

  ![Unavailable date error](documentation/features/menu-option-c/add-appointment/unavailable-appointment.png)

- If user enters a date and time which is already been entered/used in appointment sheet in gspread, then an error message is shown before return user to menu.This ensures that the user cant book more than 1 patient for a specific date and time .
+ If user enters a date and time which is already been entered/used in appointment sheet in gspread, then an error message is shown before return user to menu.
+This ensures that the user cant book more than 1 patient for a specific date and time .

  ![Appointment date error](documentation/features/menu-option-c/add-appointment/appointment-date-error.png)